 Then, we have Surfshark VPN – a relatively new VPN provider that has been in business since around 2018.

-Once again, the only info that they are collecting is users' email and encrypted password, plus the billing info and order history.
+Once again, the only info that they are collecting is their users’ email and encrypted password, plus the billing info and order history.
 This is the data provided during registration, just like what we have seen at NordVPN, and it is necessary for the VPN to provide service.

-Surfshark also claims to have been audited but this has been called into question by security researcher Connor “PWire” who said of the auditor report that “we can see that the scope was so little that it is more of a PR stunt than it is guarantees of security” (Source).
+Surfshark also claims to have been audited, but this has been called into question by security researcher Connor “PWire” who said of the auditor report that “we can see that the scope was so little that it is more of a PR stunt than it is guarantees of security” (Source).